|Guide||♦||4 Triplogs||0 Topics|

 A rock hopping trip into the West Fork of Oak Creek, with a single rappel

 Check the weather to make sure rain isn't predicted.
 The canyon gets narrow in spots and could flash flood.
-For this trip, bring 20 ft of webbing, a 40 ft rope, a single rap ring, a harness, wetsuit, helmet, locking biner and rappelling device.
+For this trip, bring 20 ft of webbing, a 40 ft rope, a single rap ring, a harness, wetsuit, helmet, locking biner, and rappelling device.

-Published in Todd Martin's book: "Arizona: Technical Canyoneering"
+Published in Todd Martin's book: Arizona: Technical Canyoneering.

 Nothing you want to drink

-Numerous sites near the trailhead and elsewhere off Woody Mtn Rd.
+There are numerous sites near the trailhead and elsewhere off Woody Mtn Rd.